 This study was designed to examine the public participation in the rural water resource management project and to determine the problems and obstacles including flood, droughts, water quality and other emergencies.
 But the biggest water management trend observed is the development of all Lao PDR's rivers for social-economic development and a reduction in poverty.
 The Country's status should rise to developed country status by 2020.
-However, the study is vulnerable, the problem is the lack of time the community has and acknowledges that the government support is low towards public participation for WRM in the focus area.
+However, the lack of time and knowledges of community is a big problem which related to low government supporting towards public participation for WRM in this focus area.
+Therefore, this study was to determine the level of public participation and factor affecting participation of farmers on WRM in Lao PDR.

 Study area: The study was conducted case study Banhome villages, Hadsysong district, Vientiane city, Lao PDR.
-(Figure.1).
+(Fig.1).
 It is a plain region area of Vientiane capital.
-The total area of Hadsayfong district is 25.8 hectare, of which approximately 17.2% is covered by forest, 57.61% is covered by semi natural and agricultural ecosystems (arable land, orchards, rice production, cassava, organic agriculture and another land) and 24% is covered by settlements and surface-covering infrastructures.
+The total area of Hadsayfong district is 25.8 ha, of which approximately 17.2% is covered by forest, 57.61% is covered by semi natural and agricultural ecosystems (arable land, orchards, rice production, cassava, organic agriculture and another land) and 24% is covered by settlements and surface-covering infrastructures.
 As for the location of surveys to determine the zoning of agricultural and forestry "SDZAF and NAFRI" reference points, 31% is found in cultivated lands, 14.56% is water resource, while 31% in other agricultural areas by annual cropping.
-Whereas water resource management has historically used the river or lake basin as its unit of management, the growth in population and urbanization has placed increasing pressure on water resources across multiple basins a 495 Ha and total 2,752 Ha of the areas (Lao government, 2012).
+Whereas water resource management has historically used the river or lake basin as its unit of management, the growth in population and urbanization has placed increasing pressure on water resources across multiple basins a 495 ha and total 2,752 ha of the areas (Lao government, 2012).

-Sample determinations and research methods: Local residents in the study (2,531 households) and local water resources 495 Ha in areas are regarded as the core interest groups.
+Sample determinations and research methods: Local residents in the study (2,531 households) and local water resources 495 ha in areas are regarded as the core interest groups.
 Banhome village was the focus area used to conduct the survey.
 Data was collected during August and September 2013 using a structured questionnaire and interview process.
 SPSS software was used to analyze the results of the personal factors including gender, age, educational background, income and main occupation.
 Membership of government organization is related directly with people participating in water resource management in this questionnaire.